MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-usbdevice-getdescriptor.md

 ---
-Description: Returns the USBDevice descriptor as specified by the input parameters. ms.assetid: 89bb8a49-6fca-422c-808d-70ae77aae4c3
+description: Returns the USBDevice descriptor as specified by the input parameters. ms.assetid: 89bb8a49-6fca-422c-808d-70ae77aae4c3
 title: GetDescriptor method of the CIM_USBDevice class (Hyper-V management) ms.topic: reference